 Virtual assistants (VAs) are illustrative examples of the independent contractor model.
 A virtual assistant is an individual who provides administrative, creative, or technical support remotely, often operating as an independent contractor.

-Virtual assistants leverage technology to work from their own location, catering to the needs of clients across the globe.
+Virtual assistants leverage technology to work from their location, catering to the needs of clients across the globe.

 Types of virtual assistants